Singapore-based Viki raises 4.3 million in Series A funding

 Viki provides subtitling for over 140 languages including Klingon and has over 1 billion streams nice it began.

-Viki Singapore Viki is a global TV site that streams TV shows, movies and other premium content, translated into more than 150 languages by a community of avid fans.
+Viki Singapore Viki is a global TV site, where millions of people watch their favorite shows, movies, celebrity news and more — translated into 200+ languages by a community of avid fans.
 Latest funding: Not specified Investors: Not specified